INTERVENTIONAL TREATMENTS

 Prolotherapy is a type of regenerative treatment wherein a high-concentration (15 to 20%) dextrose solution (sugar water) is injected into the body.
 The evidence supporting this treatment has shown it to be an effective treatment for chronic pain.
 It is believed to stimulate the natural healing capacity of the body by triggering an inflammatory cascade.
 Once the inflammatory process begins, the body sends more blood to the affected area, which helps to stimulate cell growth and can strengthen tissue that has been weakened by overuse or sprain.
 Tissues that most often benefit from prolotherapy include ligaments, tendons, cartilage, and muscle.

-Trigger Point Injections
+Neuromyofascial Trigger point Injections

 Trigger points are tight or painful areas in a muscle, often described as “knots.”
 These knots can often be relieved by injection into the affected areas.
 The goal is to help the muscle relax and to decrease inflammation, resulting in less pain.
 Trigger points can occur almost anywhere in the body but are most common in the neck, upper back, and lower back.
+Neuromyofascial trigger point injections are a very safe and effective treatment to help decrease pain resulting from tight muscles and superficial nerves just below the skin.
+These injections use a 5% dextrose solution combined with sodium bicarbonate and a local anesthetic.